-Due to the circumstances of the COVID-19 pandemic, the Wayzata Historical Society Archives and Depot Museum will be closed until at least May 1, 2020.
+Due to the circumstances of the COVID-19 pandemic, the Wayzata Historical Society Archives and Depot Museum will be closed until further notice.

 (Modern Architecture 1892-1970)